chandunigamage/Sri-Lankan-Currency-Note-Recognition---FYP/README.md

-# Sri-Lankan-Currency-Note-Recognition---FYP
+# Sri-Lankan-Currency-Note-Recognition

-Dataset which is used to train the model is given in below link https://drive.google.com/open?id=1KmNmoi2adzc9Axb9KvldOPLvvQPZc-Nq
+Dataset which is used to train the model is given in below link:

+https://drive.google.com/open?id=1KmNmoi2adzc9Axb9KvldOPLvvQPZc-Nq

 datagen.py was used for data augmentation